 Forest Plan Revision

-The Cibola National Forest, with your collaboration, is revising the 1985 Forest Plan for the "mountain districts"—the Sandia, Mountainair, Mount Taylor, and Magdalena Ranger Districts.
+The Cibola National Forest, with your collaboration, is revising the 1985 Forest Plan with amendments for the "mountain districts"—the Sandia, Mountainair, Mount Taylor, and Magdalena Ranger Districts.

 The Cibola was one of eight national forests selected to be the first to implement the 2012 planning rule.
 The proposed directives to support the new planning rule have guided the Cibola's efforts thus far.
 The final directives (effective January 30, 2015) have recently been published in the Federal Register and will guide the Cibola's effort going forward.